-The goal here will be to add sub-pages that are specific to a person or a group of people, such as my daughter or Apache wars writers or Cheyennes or the Mulholland Drive Boys (Ha-ha!
-Don’t ask, for if I don’t share who they are they may vanish into the mists of time, ne’er to be heard of again.). … Not to worry, this will all be good stuff, no tricks, no hanky-panky (hopefully no hanky-panky), and probably nothing to make you laugh or cringe (if you want to see the juicy stuff, you’ll have to read the blogs, wherein I’ll be the main target). … Western writers, Flynn writers, friends, oh yes—dear friends, you can now exhale slowly and begin breathing normally, for I promise to be on good behavior.
+The goal here will be to add sub-pages that are specific to a person or a group of people, such as my daughter or Apache wars writers or Cheyennes or the Mulholland Drive Boys.
+Ha-ha!
+Don’t ask, for if I don’t share who they are they may vanish into the mists of time, ne’er to be heard of again.
+Alas, that is exactly what happened.
+Some people jump onto something that could be good, but then do not follow through. … Not to worry, this will all be good stuff, no tricks, no hanky-panky (hopefully no hanky-panky), and probably nothing to make you laugh or cringe (if you want to see the juicy stuff, you’ll have to read the blogs, wherein I’ll be the main target). … Western writers, Flynn writers, friends, oh yes—dear friends, you can now exhale slowly and begin breathing normally, for I promise to be on good behavior.

-Mr. Boggs and Mr. Florczak, dear-dear friends, I’m speaking to you.
+Mr. Johnny D. Boggs and Mr. Robert Florczak, dear-dear friends, I’m speaking to you.
 I’m a man of peace, … no revolvers at 10 paces, no crossed swords w/deadly intent, … just some good-good-good laughs.
 Peace to all, and to all a good night.

 Wanted … One good woman or man